grumply/purehs.org/pages/about.md

 If you know Haskell, Elm, PureScript, or ReactJS, you'll be able to design applications with Pure.

-Pure offers basic view primitives like html, svg, and text nodes as well as advanced primitives for higher-order views like portals and components.

 ```haskell
 counter :: IO () -> IO () -> Int -> View
 counter decrement increment current =